-How do you become root user in Ubuntu?
+How do you become a root user in Ubuntu?

 Either you run commands with root privilege like this: